 - Deep Match utilizes multiple algorithms to determine a case’s relevance.

 ROSS allows for natural language searches to become more in-depth queries that then assist attorneys in providing the best legal representation they can possibly give to their clients.
 One can find more information about ROSS Intelligence here.

 - GrowPath utilizes its machine-learning (“ML”) AI, in concert with GrowPath’s patented logic tool, to automatically weigh the facts of a potential case and to project case value.
-GrowPath is the first platform, specifically built for the plaintiffs’ firm, which uses AI.
-In most plaintiffs’ firms, their income is derived from contingency fees, whereby the attorney is only compensated if the plaintiff recovers damages.
-There is inherent risk there for the plaintiffs’ attorney, so case selection is everything – both in determining whether there is a case, and in estimating its value, which allows for the prioritization in real time – all without an attorney’s involvement.
+In most plaintiffs’ firms, their income is derived from contingency fees; the attorney is only compensated if the plaintiff recovers damages.
+There is inherent risk there for the plaintiffs’ attorney, so case selection is everything – both in determining whether there is a case, and in estimating its value.
+GrowPath allows for lead scoring in real time – all without an attorney’s involvement.
 The attorney can ascribe subjective values to its custom algorithm and the ML AI determines value based on the firm’s resolved matters.
 One can find more information about GrowPath here.

 The present state of AI is one that serves as an assistive technology, intended to amplify and improve the professional judgment of an attorney – not replace the attorney’s role.

-The above technologies are but a few examples of the many firms utilizing AI to deliver a wide range of services to attorneys.
-The present state of AI is one that serves as an assistive technology, intended to amplify and improve the professional judgment of an attorney – not replace the attorney’s role.
+The above technologies are but a few examples of the many businesses utilizing AI to deliver a wide range of services to attorneys.

 As with every industry, AI will be disruptive – the successful attorney will be an early adopter.
 The early adopter will become comfortable with the ever-changing landscape of technology, which will make future changes less painful, and perhaps, even second-nature.